StarRocks/starrocks/docs/loading/StreamLoad.md

   **Timeout period of each load job > Amount of data to be loaded/Average loading speed**

+  For example, if the size of the data file that you want to load is 10 GB and the average loading speed of your StarRocks cluster is 100 MB/s, set the timeout period to more than 100 seconds.

   > Note: **Average loading speed** in the preceding formula is the average loading speed of your StarRocks cluster.
-It varies depending on the server configurations and the number of allowed concurrent queries.
-You need to deduct the average loading speed based on the loading speeds of historical load jobs.
+It varies depending on the disk I/O and the number of BEs in your StarRocks cluster.

-  For example, if the size of the data file that you want to load is 10 GB and the average loading speed of your StarRocks cluster is 10 MB/s, set the timeout period to more than 1024 seconds.

   Stream Load also provides the `timeout` parameter, which allows you to specify the timeout period of an individual load job.
 For more information, see [STREAM LOAD](../sql-reference/sql-statements/data-manipulation/STREAM%20LOAD.md).